-&lt;sup>24 Source of domestic data: Statistics Canada, Travel Survey of Residents of Canada (includes travellers who spent one or more nights in BC).
+33 Source of domestic data: Statistics Canada, Travel Survey of Residents of Canada (includes travellers who spent one or more nights in BC).
 Methodological changes to the Travel Survey of Residents of Canada do not allow comparisons before 2011 and therefore, time series data is not available for domestic markets.
-2012 domestic data is preliminary.
 An updated version of this report will be made available when final data is available.
-Revisions to 2012 domestic overnight visitor volume and expenditures, and overall overnight visitor volume and expenditures will occur.

 Source of international data: Statistics Canada, International Travel Survey.

-FIGURE 27: SHARE OF 2012 DOMESTIC VISITOR VOLUME AND EXPENDITURES BY MARKET ORIGIN
+FIGURE 27: SHARE OF 2013 DOMESTIC VISITOR VOLUME AND EXPENDITURES BY MARKET ORIGIN